Reimund-Koenig/NeoPixel_Party_Table/readme.txt

 conrtoller ---                   --- <application_2>  ---                         ---> serial (view)

-TODO:  x=16 and y=15 einmal setzen

 Add new Application:
-    - go into folder "apps", copy template.js and rename it to <NEW_APP_NAME>.js
+    - go into folder "apps", copy folder template and rename it to your appname
     - go into folder "model" and add <NEW_APP_NAME>.js inside "app_mgr.js" by searching for "template"

 ToDo:
     - switch joystick mode "flow/fix"
-    - use second joystick as button